Contexts are Crucial

 Consider the following two brief mini-stories:

-''Kerry---quite delirious from the beating sun and one too many Margaritas---began to lose control of her boat and headed towards the riverbank.
-Then, without stopping, Kerry then ran right into the bank.''
+''Delirious from the beating sun and one too many Margaritas---Kerry began to lose control of her boat and headed towards the riverbank.
+Then, without stopping, Kerry ran right into the bank.''

 Context are Crucial to Musical Comprehension